paulf-999/aws_templates/mwaa-aws-managed-airflow/README.md

 # MWAA: i.e. AWS-managed-airflow (WIP)

-Slightly streamlined version of the AWS quick start user guide for MWAA: https://docs.aws.amazon.com/mwaa/latest/userguide/quick-start.html
+Streamlined version of the AWS quick start user guide for MWAA (https://docs.aws.amazon.com/mwaa/latest/userguide/quick-start.html).
+These scrips create:

+* an S3 Bucket and uploads the prerequisite requirements.txt (containing the required airflow-aws package, needed for Airflow with AWS)
+* a (public) VPC inftrastructure (private VPC is WIP)
+* an AWS MWAA (Managed Workflows for Apache Airflow) environment
+* and the SecretsManager configurations

 ## Contents

-1. Overview
 2. Customisations
     * S3 bucket creation and prerequisite `requirements.txt`
-    * Split out the Quickstart CFN into 3 CFNs ()
+    * Split out the Quickstart CFN into 3 CFNs
     * Connectivity to AWS Secrets Manager
 3. How-to run
 4. To-dos

-## 1. Overview

-This template creates:
-* an S3 Bucket and uploads the prerequisite requirements.txt
-* a (public) VPC inftrastructure (private - WIP)
-* and an AWS MWAA (Managed Workflows for Apache Airflow) environment

 ## 2. Customisations